zrwaite/SantasPillage/README.md

 # 🎅🏻 SantasPillage ☠️: My first big video game!
 ## Play the game 🕹[here](https://insomnizac.itch.io/santas-pillage)🎮

-I created this game based off of another game I made during a game jam.
+This game was created in vanilla javascript, no libraries, just canvas.
+I designed this game based off of another game I made during a game jam.

 The other game was called [Haunted House](https://insomnizac.itch.io/escape-the-haunted-house)🎃, and it had a lot of bugs that I knew how to fix, but didn't have time to during the game jam.
+(It did give me good pixel art for my github profile though.)

 I spent a few weeks coding the first 10% of the game, then on December 23rd realized I had 2 days to finish it, and coded the last 90% in those 48 hours. ⌨️